mattragoza/LiGAN/README.md

 optional arguments:
-  -h, --help            show this help message and exit -b JOB_TEMPLATE, --job_template JOB_TEMPLATE
+  -h, --help            show this help message and exit -t TEMPLATE, --template TEMPLATE
                         job script template file
   -o OUT_DIR, --out_dir OUT_DIR
                         common directory for job working directories -n JOB_NAME, --job_name JOB_NAME
                         job name format
 ```
-This fills in placeholder values in a template job script with each set of parameter assignments.
-Just as in the models and solvers scripts, the parameter ranges are provided as a params file, and the individual jobs are named according to a name format.
-Some basic job template scripts are included in the job_templates sub directory, or they can be tailored to your needs.
+This fills in placeholder values in the template job script with each set of parameter assignments.
+Just as in the models and solvers scripts, the parameter ranges are provided as a params file.

-A slight difference in this script is that the name format string is used to create a working directory for the job to run in rather than to name the job script itself.
-The parameterized job scripts are each created in their own working directory.
+The result is that a working directory is created for each job, named according to the `--job_name` format string.
+The created directories each contain a job script based on the template script where the placeholder values have been replaced with a parameter assignment from the job params file.

 This command creates a job script to train each of the two generative models we've created so far:

-`python job_scripts.py tutorial/job.params -b job_templates/slurm_train.sh -o tutorial -n {gen_model_name}`
+`python3 ../job_scripts.py job.params -t csb_train.sh -n train_{gen_model_name}`

+NOTE: For convenience, all of the above commands that use parameter files to setup a training experiment are contained in a single bash script, `setup.sh`.

 ### Submitting jobs

-Once you've created a set of job scripts, you can easily submit them to a queue:
+Once you've created the required models, solvers and job scripts, you can easily submit them to the CSB department cluster:

-`python submit_job.py tutorial/*/slurm_train.sh`
+`python3 ../submit_job.py */csb_train.sh`

+This command is also contained in `submit.sh`.

+### Checking job errors

+`python3 ../job_errors.py train_*/ --job_type train --print_errors`

+This command is also contained in `errors.sh`.

-### Monitoring job status
+### Collecting job output

-todo
+`python3 ../job_errors.py train_*/ --job_type train --output_file tutorial.training_output`

+This command is also contained in `output.sh`.